sobolevn/git-secret/_posts/2019-03-07-git-secret-init.md

 `git-secret-init` should be run inside a `git` repo to set up the .gitsecret directory and initialize the repo for git-secret.
 Until repository is initialized with `git secret init`, all other `git-secret` commands are unavailable.

+If a .gitsecret directory already exists, `git-secret-init` exits without making any changes.
+Otherwise, a .gitsecret directory is created with appropriate sub-directories, and patterns to ignore git-secret's `random_seed_file` and not ignore `.secret` files are added to `.gitignore`.

-(See [git-secret(7)](http://git-secret.io/git-secret) for information about renaming the .gitsecret folder using the SECRETS_DIR environment variable.
+(See [git-secret(7)](http://git-secret.io/git-secret) for information about renaming the .gitsecret folder with the SECRETS_DIR environment variable, and changing the extension git-secret uses for secret files with the SECRETS_EXTENSION environment variable.

 ## OPTIONS